Hello everyone, I’m Vasco, a fellow online course creator just like you.

 Why Did I Decide To Become an Online Course Creator?

-Because I understood how difficult it was to develop user interfaces with the technology available at a time, I immediately saw that this new technology was going to be a huge game-changer.
+Because I understood how difficult it was to develop user interfaces with the technology available at the time, I immediately saw that this new technology was going to be a huge game-changer.

 I started learning about it and reading about it as much as I could, but there wasn't much information available, because it was brand new.

 So I decided to start a blog on it and other subjects in my own spare time, to share what I knew about it.
-I published it on Reddit, and to my surprise the blog started ranking in the top page of Google consistently for almost everything that I wrote.
+I published it on Reddit, and to my surprise, the blog started ranking on the top page of Google consistently for almost everything that I wrote.